8 July – 7 August 2015

 This chosen language enables the ideas to shift between realms and fields, putting into question the parameters of the work itself.
 The manner of sincerity in which it is presented clashes with the idea it proposes; an idea, which sways between futility, humour, punishment and depth of heart; a joke, a critical observation or sincere solution.

 The gallery will have a small coffee table and some chairs, the installation will offer a place for the audience to sit and rest, have a drink and talk while immersing themselves in the work.
 From the sublunary to the phantasmal, salvation or hoax; this is our monument and our moment, this is Judgement and all of its derivatives.

-Ariel Narunsky (b.
-1987) is a young, upcoming artist.
-His work is not based in any certain medium; it is based on ideas, a result of observation.
+Ariel Narunsky's work is not based in any certain medium; it is based on ideas, a result of observation.
 His work is not limited in its fields of interest, and offers an accumulation of knowledge and concepts distilled into simple ideas.
 For his diverse body of work and thoughts he has been paired with many descriptions and nicknames that portray him as being medium-surpassed and a sweatless artist (an artist that doesn’t sweat).

 Narusky’s works are often sparked by search for solutions, humour and his love for information.
 He deals with perceptions of society and existence; awakening issues of meaning, satisfaction, power and control; tackling the place of art in society, the artist as a prophet and relation between artist, art and the public.